A public interest information project about nuclear waste burial in Canada.

 The concept of burying nuclear waste failed an environmental assessment review in Canada.
 The NWMO's "Adaptive Phased Management" is based on Atomic Energy of Canada Limited's 1988 "concept" of burying nuclear waste in the Canadian Shield.
 After a ten year review - which included 13 months of public hearings - the review panel concluded in 1998 that the AECL concept had not been demonstrated to be safe and acceptable.

 Given the scientific uncertainties and the many outstanding technical questions about the long term ability of geological repositories to effectively contain the radioactive wastes, and in light of the vulnerability of the wastes when left in water pools at the reactor stations, the best option is to increase research and investment in extended on-site storage at the reactor station.
 This is not a do-nothing approach.
-Currently, over 75% of the high level wastes remain in the cooling pools in the reactor station - it is being left there for far longer than the industry's generalized statement about the need to leave it in the pools for 8-10 years.
+Currently, over 40% of the high level wastes remain in the cooling pools in the reactor station with 60% now moved into dry storage as industry slowly catches up on its target of moving the waste out of the pools after 8-10 years (less than 25% of the fuel is younger than 10 years).

 The lesson of Fukushima is that the high level waste is in its most vulnerable state while still in the cooling pool.
 To improve security and reduce the risks of natural disasters, human error or terrorist attacks, the wastes should be moved into "hardened" on-site storage.